 Many insurance companies have tried to cap their water damage exposure by issuing $10,000.00 water damage limit endorsements.
-Then when an insured has a water damage claim exceeding $10,000.00 the insurance carries denies coverage for any amount greater than $10,000.00.
+Then, when an insured has a water damage claim exceeding $10,000.00, the insurance company denies coverage for any amount greater than $10,000.00.

 Can your homeowner's insurance limit water damage to $10,000.00?

 Yes, BUT there are ways to obtain additional amounts from your homeowner's insurance.
 As described above, insurance companies have used endorsements to cap your recovery on water damage, but there may be ways around this.
 For instance, water damage can lead to mold damage, especially in Florida with all the heat and humidity.
 Most insurance policies have separate coverage for mold damage.
 An experienced property damage lawyer can help guide you through the complex exclusions and endorsements on your homeowner's insurance policy.

 Should you hire a property damage lawyer for your water damage claim?

 Yes.
 Insurance policies are not written to be understood by the normal homeowner.
 They are extremely lengthy and complex, and they are written to limit the financial exposure of the insurance company.
 These polices are riddled with pitfalls and defenses for the insurance companies.
 Insurance companies spend years and hundreds of thousands of dollars on their attorneys to carefully craft these policies.
 You cannot afford not to have a lawyer represent your interests.
 The difference that a lawyer can make representing you can be the difference of thousands of dollars.

 What types of water damage claims are there?